 Our response to the survey will be very different now versus the beginning of the year.

-It is not an EU-China trade war.
+Industrial company It is not an EU-China trade war.

-WHICH EXTERNAL FACTORS DO YOU CONSIDER MOST CHALLENGING FOR YOUR BUSINESS IN MAINLAND CHINA (MAXIMUM 3 ALTERNATIVES)
+Professional services company WHICH EXTERNAL FACTORS DO YOU CONSIDER MOST CHALLENGING FOR YOUR BUSINESS IN MAINLAND CHINA (MAXIMUM 3 ALTERNATIVES)